Grief & Bereavement Specialist

 My Values

-Improving conversations around death and dying in Australia
+Improving conversations around death and grief across Australia

 Through my work, I’m often reminded how difficult grief is, not only for the griever, but for the wider community.
 In western society, there’s no clear blueprint for how to support someone who is grieving.